MateuszGawecki/projektBAM/README.md

-This is secure notes android applications.
+This is secure notes android application.